 If money is not a worry and you are more worried about coordinating everyone’s outfits together, then you should probably stop reading this and call Nordstrom to hire a personal shopper, seriously!
 One of my girlfriends has had such great success with Nordstrom personal shoppers that she won’t have it any other way for family photos.
 The personal shopper is able to go to the kids department, baby section, mens and women’s to find outfits that don’t match perfectly, but definitely look good when they’re all together.
 Or, you can always contact me to do the shopping for you!
 I have the ability to shop outside of just one store and to be able to provide options.

 For everyone else who is willing to take on the challenge… have you considered second hand clothing stores?
 Hear me out… typically the “family photo outfit” is not something that is worn many times other than that one photo.
 Why pay full price on something you or the kids are only going to wear once?
-For this photo shoot I ended up going to Uptown Cheapskate in Chandler during my lunch break and finding not only this floral Forever 21 dress, but another dress that I changed into for the second look and a Free People top all for under $50.
+For this photo shoot I ended up going to Uptown Cheapskate in Chandler during my lunch break and finding not only this floral Forever 21 dress ($14.99), but another dress that I changed into for the second look ($15.99) and two Free People tops ($6.74 and $14.99) all for under $50 with a $5 off coupon.
 Now that it’s been a full year, I’ve actually worn the floral dress many times and I’ve already sold the second dress back to Uptown Cheapskate because it wasn’t practical for me to wear multiple times.

-For Aaron, he had a TJ Maxx gift card from his mom that was collecting dust.
+For Aaron, he had a $50 TJ Maxx gift card from his mom that was collecting dust.
 Similar situation as me, he didn’t want to spend a fortune on clothes he would never wear again.
 However, he was blown away by the TJ Maxx in Old Town Scottsdale.
-He found a pair of Paige denim jeans and denim top.
-He also found a white button down and slacks for the second look (photos to come) that was nice enough for the photos, but not too nice that we couldn’t go swimming in the lake in them.
-His gift card was also for $50 and ended up spending right at that amount.
+He found a denim button down from Joe’s Jeans ($39.99) and pair that with black denim from 7’s For All Mankind.
+He also found a white button down ($12.99) and slacks ($19.99) for the second look (photos to come) that was nice enough for the photos, but not too nice that we couldn’t go swimming in the lake in them.
+His gift card was also for $50 and ended up spending about $28 over that amount.